Skip to content

 2. Fully Independent Primary-Backup Deployment

-For now, let's not consider whether this deployment method is truly considered 'high availability', assuming there is indeed such a deployment requirement
+Let's not consider for now whether this deployment method counts as 'high availability', assuming there is indeed such a deployment requirement

-A fully independent primary-backup deployment actually involves deploying two completely separate DataFlux Func instances (with identical Secret, MySQL, and Redis configurations in the user-config.yaml file).
+A fully independent primary-backup deployment essentially means deploying two completely independent sets of DataFlux Func (with identical configurations in the user-config.yaml file regarding Secret, MySQL, and Redis).

-Since the primary and backup DataFlux Func instances operate independently, the Beat services on both the primary and backup servers will trigger scheduled tasks in their respective environments, which will lead to duplicate triggering of scheduled tasks.
+Since the primary and backup DataFlux Func run independently, the Beat services on both the primary and backup servers will trigger scheduled tasks in their respective environments, which will result in duplicate scheduled tasks.

-To avoid this issue, the DataFlux Func instance on the backup node can be turned off during normal operations, or scripts can be written to handle preventing task duplication.
+To avoid this issue, you can shut down the backup node's DataFlux Func during normal operations, or write scripts to handle the avoidance of duplicate task execution.

 flowchart TB